 - a.
 An updated listing of non-domestic industrial dischargers. - b.
-Results of wastewater sampling at the treatment plant as specified in Subsection S6.B below.
-The Permittee must calculate removal rates for each pollutant and evaluate the adequacy of the existing local limits in prevention of treatment plant interference, pass through of pollutants that could affect receiving water quality and biosolids contamination. - c.
-Status of program implementation, including: - i.
-Any substantial modifications to the pretreatment program as originally approved by Ecology, including staffing and funding levels. - ii.
-Any interferences, upsets, or permit violations experienced at the WWTP that are directly attributable to wastes from industrial users. - iii.
-Listing of industrial users inspected and/or monitored, and a summary of the results. - iv.
-Listing of industrial users scheduled for inspection and/or monitoring for the next year, and expected frequencies.
+Summarized Results of wastewater sampling at the treatment plant as specified in Subsection S6.B below.
+The Permittee must submit complete results of each sampling event on the appropriate quarterly or annual DMR through Ecology's WQWebDMR system, as described in Special Condition S3.A.
+The Permittee must calculate removal rates for each pollutant and evaluate the adequacy of the existing local limits in prevention of treatment plant interference, pass through of pollutants that could affect receiving water quality and biosolids contamination.

-- v.
-Listing of industrial users notified of promulgated pretreatment standards and/or local standards as required in 40 CFR 403.8(f)(2)(iii).
-The list must indicate which industrial users are on compliance schedules and the final date of compliance for each. - vi.
-Listing of industrial users issued industrial waste discharge permits. - vii.
-Planned changes in the pretreatment program implementation plan. - d.
-Status of compliance activities, including: - i.
-Listing of industrial users that failed to submit baseline monitoring reports or any other reports required under 40 CFR 403.12 and in the Permittee's pretreatment program, dated April 27, 1981. - ii.
-Listing of industrial users that were at any time during the reporting period not complying with federal, state, or local pretreatment standards or with applicable compliance schedules for achieving those standards, and the duration of such non-compliance. - iii.
-Summary of enforcement activities and other corrective actions taken or planned against non-complying industrial users.
+- c.
+Status of program implementation, including: - Any substantial modifications to the pretreatment program as originally approved by Ecology, including staffing and funding levels. - Any interferences, upsets, or permit violations experienced at the WWTP that are directly attributable to wastes from industrial users. - Listing of industrial users inspected and/or monitored, and a summary of the results. - Listing of industrial users scheduled for inspection and/or monitoring for the next year, and expected frequencies. - Listing of industrial users notified of promulgated pretreatment standards and/or local standards as required in 40 CFR 403.8(f)(2)(iii).
+The list must indicate which industrial users are on compliance schedules and the final date of compliance for each. - Listing of industrial users issued industrial waste discharge permits. - Planned changes in the pretreatment program implementation plan. - d.
+Status of compliance activities, including: - Listing of industrial users that failed to submit baseline monitoring reports or any other reports required under 40 CFR 403.12 and in the Permittee's pretreatment program, dated April 27, 1981. - Listing of industrial users that were at any time during the reporting period not complying with federal, state, or local pretreatment standards or with applicable compliance schedules for achieving those standards, and the duration of such non-compliance. - Summary of enforcement activities and other corrective actions taken or planned against non-complying industrial users.
 The Permittee must supply to Ecology a copy of the public notice of facilities that were in significant non-compliance. - 5.
 The Permittee must request and obtain approval from Ecology before making any significant changes to the approved local pretreatment program.
 The Permittee must follow the procedure in 40 CFR 403.18 (b) and (c).